 Ohio has a mix of energy resources – it produces natural gas and oil (part of the Utica Shale formation lies in Ohio), has coal in the southeast, and a growing renewable energy sector (wind farms in northwest Ohio).

-The chemical industry in Ohio is significant, benefitting from both the state’s manufacturing heritage and feedstocks from regional petroleum refining.
-Ohio is a top producer of plastics and rubber products as mentioned, which ties into both manufacturing and chemical sectors.
+The chemical industry in Ohio is significant, benefiting from both the state’s manufacturing heritage and feedstocks from regional petroleum refining.
+Ohio is a top producer of plastics and rubber products, as mentioned, which ties into both the manufacturing and chemical sectors.

 Agriculture